Sport dog nutrition: Diet considerations based on competitive event

 There are many factors to be considered when choosing a sporting dog diet.
 These factors include breed, age, and the sport the dog will be participating in.
 It is important to select a diet that provides the necessary nutrients and energy to optimize athletic performance as well as maintain overall health.
 Studies have shown that energy requirements are distance-dependent, meaning they are proportional to the distance travelled, not the speed of travel.
 Therefore, endurance events will have higher energy requirements than short-distance sprinting events.

 Endurance events are classified as prolonged exercise at submaximal levels of exertion.
 These events include dog sled racing, hunting and herding.
 To sustain this level of activity, energy is provided to the muscles through aerobic metabolism where high energy fat is utilized as the main fuel source.
 Several studies have shown an increase in stamina when dogs are fed a high fat diet.
 Increased protein is beneficial to support gluconeogenesis from amino acids during endurance events and to aid recovery.
 Carbohydrates are required in lesser amounts.
 A study conducted on sled dogs found that dogs fed a high carbohydrate diet showed signs of tying up and hypoglycaemia during intense exercise.
 Reducing the carbohydrate levels resolved these issues.

 In contrast, sprinting events are characterized by short bursts of speed that rely on anaerobic metabolism to provide energy to the muscles.
 Carbohydrates are the main source of fuel for these initial accelerations.
 Glycogen levels are depleted in the first several seconds of sprinting before the muscles switch to aerobic metabolism that favours fat sources in dogs.
-A moderately high fat and high protein diet is beneficial, but it has also been suggested that increasing carbohydrates may support the initial sprint event, however this has not been scientifically proven.
+A moderately high-fat and high-protein diet is beneficial, but it has also been suggested that increasing carbohydrate intake may support the initial sprint event; however, this has not been scientifically proven.